zerospiel/docs/docs/admin/services/admin-service-templates.md

 > NOTE:
 > Only [`HelmRepository`](https://fluxcd.io/flux/components/source/helmrepositories/) support as a source for `HelmChart`.

 Define the source of the Helm chart that defines the service.
 The source object must have the label `k0rdent.mirantis.com/managed: "true"`.
-For example, this YAML describes a custom `Source` object of `kind` `HelmRepository`:
+For example, this YAML describes a FluxCD source object of `kind` `HelmRepository`:

 ```yaml
 apiVersion: source.toolkit.fluxcd.io/v1